geon/neupet/README.md

 ### World/Pet Sophistication

+* Sprinkle plants in clumps, so there is a stragtegy behind staying close to food.
 * Health, Strength, Metabolism, Mass etc. interacting with each other.
 Dead Pets should still contain some energy to be useful as food.
-* Battles & Mating - Add a flag for each so the Pet can signal if it is violent or "in heat".
-Violent Pets will battle anything it moves into.
-Pets in heat will mate if running into another Pet in heat.
+* New senses.
+	* Sight (1/distance to closest Pet) in n directions over m degrees of FOV.
+Multiple channels for food, mate, wall and danger?
+	* Smell - Each world cell should have the smell of the last occupant.
+Outputs to the visiting Pet is the strenght of the smell, and the gene similarity to itself. (?)
+* Make pets sense their own energy level, age etc.
 * Bundle the Pet and PetState into a common stuct for storage in World.
 Makes the std::map from Pet to PetState unnecesary.
 * Decompose dead pets slowly.
 * Decomposing Pets should seep into the ground, adding nutricients (pland growth rate) for plants.
 * Plants should deplete the nutricients of the ground.
 * Pooping Pets add fertilizer to the ground?
-* Make Pets sense the direction other Pets are facing.
-This will enable flocking.
 * Water (with Pets able to traverse water or land by varying speed?
 Value for how land or water-bound they are?
 Some Pets amphibious.
 How to ballance it?)
 * WorldCell height - (Replaces impassable walls and water (water level = 0).)
 Higher energy consumption uphill, impossible to climb too steep hills (gradient > 1), dangerous drops.
 (Needs 3D (or 2.5D) graphics.)
 * Speciation.
 Add an input for how many genes a pair of Pets share.
-* New senses.
-	* Sight (1/distance to closest Pet) in n directions over m degrees of FOV.
-Multiple channels for food, mate, wall and danger?
-	* Smell - Each world cell should have the smell of the last occupant.
-Outputs to the visiting Pet is the strenght of the smell, and the gene similarity to itself. (?)

 ### Misc.